ashley9368/Leos-Pet-Store-PP5/README.md

 * As a site user I want to receive a clear message after purchase so I know if it was successful or not.
 * As a site user I want to log in to see my order history.
 * As a site user I want to add products to my cart so I can purchase multiple items at once.
-* As a site user I want to sort the list of available products so I can find what I want faster.
 * As a site user I want to sort products within a specific category so I can narrow down my options easily.
 * As a site user I want a responsive site so I can use it on different devices.
 * As a site user I want to be able to leave reviews on products i buy